 To fully cover requirements, custom extensions have often been built into the ERP variant configuration to support an end-to-end digital backend process.
 They are in most of the cases very complete from a manufacturing point of view.
 Nevertheless, they create obstacles with respect to an agile go-to-market.
 On top of that, they are too complex to be used by sales or even customers and remain mainly in the back-office.

 In Mind Cloud implemented one solution to this problem successfully with multiple customers: The goal was to generate or build simplified sales models that focus on customer requirements rather than manufacturing capabilities.
 They would omit all details that are irrelevant from a go-to-market and sales point of view.
-These simple sales models as well as the legacy manufacturing models may evolve independently and interact through Manufacturing X as middle layer.
+These simple sales models as well as the legacy manufacturing models may evolve independently and interact through our sales platform as middle layer.
 Thus, the system is empowering market agility and manufacturing completeness at the same time.
 We therewith circumvented the immediate need to revamp the legacy backend manufacturing models built in SAP Variant Configuration, but still guarantee 100% support for all sales requirements, paving an agile way into future 'next generation operating models'.

 Figure 5: Frontend and backend product model.

 From a sales and go-to-market point of view one should also factor in needs of different business segments, which require slightly different business processes in the front-end system.
 For instance, automotive customers will usually order very specialized products in high quantities, over long running periods.
 In these scenarios the interaction would be high touch and direct.
 While in construction and engineering sectors, the customers will usually buy a high diversity of commoditized products in a one-off fashion.
 They will prefer more of an ‘e-commerce’ style purchasing experience, combined with a low-touch sales support on the product portfolio.